baykalcem/baykal-media/_pages/about.md

 ## About Me

 Welcome!
 I'm Cem Baykal, the photographer and storyteller behind Baykal Media.
-My journey in photography began [brief background about how you started].
+My journey in photography began as a young child and was greatly expedited by my purchase of a film camera my freshman year of college.
+Starting with a film camera helped me to appreciate each shot I took and helped establish my fundamentatls.
 I specialize in documentary-style photography with a cinematic approach, capturing authentic moments that tell compelling stories.

 ## My Approach